 The AHOPE goal is to try to keep orphaned children with their families.
 In most cases, due to the ongoing stigma attached to AIDS, an HIV+ child does not have anyone who is willing to take them in and care for them.
 In some cases, an HIV+ child has an extended family member that is willing to care for them but may not have the means to feed or clothe or educate them.
 Nor are they prepared to deal with the nutritional and hygienic issues related to an HIV+ child.
-That’s why AHOPE has the Child Development Center (CDC).
-These children get the support they need from the CDC.
+That’s why AHOPE has the Community Development Program (CDP).
+These children get the support they need from the CDP.

 Because of the extensive poverty throughout Ethiopia, AHOPE often needs to provide significant support to keep families intact.
-The children who come to the CDC every day are given nutritious food, clothing, psycho-social support and schooling regardless of their family circumstances.
+The children served by the CDP receive nutritious food, clothing, psycho-social support and schooling regardless of their family circumstances.
 Full day care is provided for infants and toddlers so their guardians can endeavor to provide for the family.
-There is an in-house pre-school for the youngest children.
 For the older children, AHOPE pays school fees, buys uniforms, and books, etc. They can also attend before-school and after-school programs that include tutoring and fun, playful and creative activities.
-Medical care is provided including antiretroviral therapy as needed.
+Medical care is provided including anti-retroviral therapy as needed.

 If you are an elderly aunt or grandmother that is now taking care of a young nephew or granddaughter that is HIV+, there is a lot that you need to know.
 In addition to working with the children, AHOPE provides training to the guardians of the children.
 This way, the families are more able to understand the nutrition, hygiene, and medical needs of an HIV infected person, as well as give them other skills that contribute to a healthy environment for the children and their families.

-This Center is truly a place where the entire community can find hope for the future.
+This Program is truly a place where the entire community can find hope for the future.

 The AHOPE Library and Fighting Stigma